goharbor/harbor/tests/testcases/Group4-logging/4-06-LDAP-usergroup-view-logs.md

-Test 4-06 - User Views Logs (LDAP Mode)
+Test 4-06 - User Views Logs
 =======

 # Purpose:

-To verify that a LDAP user group can views logs when users are managed externally by LDAP or AD (LDAP mode).
+To verify that a LDAP user group can views logs.

 # References:
 User guide